-Mayra J. Ferreira is Vice President for Programs at Physicians for Reproductive Health and has overall strategic and operational responsibility for all Physicians for Reproductive Health program areas (Education, Research, and Training; Leadership Training Academy; Government Relations; and Communications).
-This position also supports the finance and development divisions as assigned by the President/CEO.
+Mayra J. Ferreira is Chief Operating Officer and has overall strategic and operational responsibility for all Physicians for Reproductive Health program areas (Education, Research, and Training; Leadership Training Academy; Public Policy; Communications; and Development).
+This position also supports the finance division as assigned by the President/CEO.
 She joined Physicians for Reproductive Health as the Director of Medical Education in August of 2007.
-Prior to that, she worked for the Fulton County Schools System in Atlanta, GA, creating comprehensive adolescent and parent education programs in partnership with the community.
+Prior to that, she worked for the Fulton County Schools System in Atlanta, GA, creating comprehensive health education programs for parents and adolescents in partnership with the community.
 For 12 years before that, Mayra was the Director of Health Care and Distance Education at the Consortium for Worker Education in New York City.
-In that position, she re-engineered New York City hospitals under the Health Care Workforce Retraining Initiative, developing educational programs for unions’ training and upgrading funds in medicine and allied health.
+In that position, she re-engineered New York City hospitals under the Health Care Workforce Retraining Initiative, developing medicine and allied health education programs for unions’ training and upgrading funds.
 Mayra extended this initiative to hospital systems in Buffalo, New York, conducting training and hospital re-engineering via videoconference and distance education.
 Mayra was an aerospace medic in the United States Air Force.
-She holds a Masters of Public Health from the CUNY School of Public Health at Hunter College and a Bachelor of Arts in Latin American Studies from Barnard College.
+She holds a Masters of Public Health from Hunter College’s School of Urban Public Health, the lead institution in the CUNY School of Public Health, and a Bachelor of Arts in Latin American Studies from Barnard College.

 Ellen Barker is Senior Director of Development at Physicians for Reproductive Health and oversees all of the organization’s fundraising efforts in support of its programs and services.
 She first joined the Physicians staff in 1998 as a freelance grants writer, going on to become the organization’s first director of institutional giving, and then director of development.
 She left Physicians in 2006 to work as an independent fundraising consultant and then serve as the manager of the Children’s Aid Society’s Go!
 Healthy Program, where she ran culinary and urban gardening programs for NYC youth.
 She returned to Physicians in 2013 to direct its institutional gifts program once again.
 Ellen has over 25 years of experience fundraising for a variety of NYC nonprofits.
 She chairs the Alliance of Resident Theatres/NY annual grant panels for Off-Broadway theatres, and has worked as a consultant for the New York State Council on the Arts, the NYC Department of Cultural Affairs, and the New York Foundation for the Arts.
 Ellen has a bachelor’s degree in languages and literature from Bard College.

 Anita Brakman was appointed Senior Director for Education, Research, and Training in 2012, but first joined Physicians for Reproductive Health in 2007 as Medical Education Manager.
 Anita oversees all of the organization’s efforts to train physicians in best practices for reproductive and sexual health as well as in the skills needed to become effective advocates.
 Most recently, she facilitated production of the fourth edition of the Adolescent Reproductive and Sexual Health Education Program Curriculum and oversaw the Leadership Training Academy‘s 2012 expansion.
 Prior to coming to Physicians for Reproductive Health, Anita worked at a variety of reproductive health organizations including the National Abortion Federation, Sexuality Information and Education Council for the U.S., and Center for Reproductive Health Education in Family Medicine.
-She holds an Master of Science in Health Policy and Management from the New School and earned her Bachelor of Arts in Women’s Studies from New York University.
+She holds a Master of Science in Health Policy and Management from the New School and earned her Bachelor of Arts in Women’s Studies from New York University.